 While an employee’s right to unpaid sales commissions and bonuses requires a case-by-case legal and factual analysis, certain general rules may be applicable:

-1. Absent a specific agreement to the contrary, employees who voluntarily resign before closing a sale or completing the bonus period may not be entitled to recover sales commissions after departure;
+1. Absent a specific agreement to the contrary, employees who voluntarily resign before earning a commission, as defined by the employer’s commission plan, are likely not entitled to recover sales commissions after departure;

 2. Employees who have been involuntarily terminated may be entitled to recover either a pro rata share of the sales commission or, in some cases, the full sales commission depending on the commission plan’s terms;

 3. Vague and ambiguous sales commission plan terms generally are construed against the employer in situations where the employer drafted the plan (which is almost always the case);

 4. If an employer is granted discretion to act under the terms of a sales commission or bonus plan, the employer must act in good faith because it is under a duty of good faith and fair dealing with regard to the employee.

 5. An employer generally may not interpret or implement a sales commission or bonus plan in a way that causes a forfeiture of an employee’s right to an earned commission.